 Course structure: Does it build gradually?
 Look for clear learning objectives and summaries that reinforce what you just learned.

 Instructor background: Check if they have real experience in the field, not just teaching credentials.
-Preview lectures help you figure out if their style works for you.
+Preview lectures help you figure out if their teaching style works for you.

 What’s Changing in Online Learning